The Open Up Resources Story

-Open Up Resources is a 501(c)(3) nonprofit developing the highest quality full-course curricula available to K–12 districts, provided for free as Open Educational Resources (OER) to promote instructional equity.
+Open Up Resources is a 501(c)(3) nonprofit developing the highest quality full-course curricula available to K–12 districts, made accessible as Open Educational Resources (OER) to promote instructional equity.
 We partner with the country’s foremost materials experts to author superb curriculum and deliver essential implementation support, from professional development to printing.

 Our organization evolved in response to educators’ cries for high-quality, standards-aligned instructional materials that enable deeper learning, critical thinking, and effective problem solving.
 Districts spend an estimated $5 billion annually on curricula, yet materials sold by traditional publishers often lack the knowledge, skills, and dispositions embedded in the new state standards.